drtonyr/pis-third-asm-emu/README.md

 ## basic data types

 Third has 16, 32 and 64 bit signed/unsigned integers and a custom 48 bit floating point as well as being able to read IEEE 734 floating point.
-A bit of basic math is supported, such as fast integer square root.
+A bit of basic math is supported, such as fast integer square root, floating point trig was on the list but never completed.

 Internally characters are 16 bits using the obsolete UCS-2, the Basic Multilingual Plane of UTF-16.
 Conversion from UCS-2 to UTF-8 is provided.